 In the past several years, ransomware has hit thousands of small businesses, government agencies and private individuals in North America, making millions for and the online criminals who distribute and operate it.
 It initially affected only Windows computers, but has spread to Android devices and even Macs.

 A worldwide encrypting ransomware outbreak hit the internet on May 12, 2017, after cybercriminals weaponized a Windows exploit that had been previously been stolen from the National Security Agency and posted on WikiLeaks.
 Microsoft had fixed the underlying flaw two months before the attack, but thousands of machines were left vulnerable by users and administrators who did not install software updates.
+Even that scare didn't completely fix the problem — another ransomware worm exploiting the same flaw struck six weeks later.

 However, it's not difficult to avoid or prepare for ransomware infection, which is not always irreversible.
 Here's what you need to know about ransomware, how to avoid becoming its victim — and what to do if you become infected.